Who do I say that I am?

 However, the two and a half years at KU brought to those aspirations a radical reformulation.
 A unique Integrated Humanities Program, taught by a trio of gifted professors, brought multiple strands of my own thinking into unexpected focus and surprising unity.
 (More about the program in the “IHP” link above.)
 Dots of my life began to connect like stars in a constellation.
 Since the stars had never ceased to both astonish and summon me, I now began to identify their magic in three simple attributes: they are all-encompassing, overwhelmingly beautiful and deeply mysterious.

-These three professors–of widely different temperaments and emphases–slowly unveiled a view of reality that dramatically mirrored those three qualities; and their program was integrated indeed, but more importantly, refused to shy away from the role played by Christianity in all that is special and noble in our civilization.
-For some, including myself, that role finally directed our gaze to the most misunderstood traditional vehicle of Christianity in the West: the Catholic Church.
+These three professors – of widely different temperaments and emphases – slowly unveiled a view of reality that dramatically mirrored those three qualities; and their program was integrated indeed, but more importantly, refused to shy away from the role played by Christianity in all that is special and noble in our civilization.
+For some, including myself, that role finally directed our gaze to the most misunderstood vehicle of Christianity of them all: the Catholic Church.
 This new focus of interest surprised no one more than myself.

 To continue the story: hardly had the Baptismal water dried from my brow than a vocation to the priesthood began to tease me.
 This was quite unwelcome at the time (especially because another young lady was already in my sites).
 But the call was not to be ignored.
 After graduation I left for Europe, principally to learn French, and then hopefully also to study philosophy and theology at an institute in Paris.
 I didn’t know it at the time, but back then, at the end of 1974, as I walked through the jetway into the low-cost airship of Icelandic Airlines heading for Luxembourg (also known as the “Hippie Express”), I was never again to live in the country of my birth.